Horstaufmental/coreutils-from-scratch/README.md

 - [x] whoami
 - [x] yes

+## License

+originally this project is licensed under the **MIT License**, but starting from `10/26/2025` (now formally known as the Okami Era), is now licensed under the **GNU General Public License v3.0 (GPLv3).**

+you are free to:

+- use, modify, and redistribute this software under the terms of the GNU GPLv3.
+- continue using earlier releases under their original MIT terms

 ## Information

 i practically dont have any other primary source of contact so you can contact me through Discord